CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme2.md

 ---

-**Threat Shield** — Unified, automated threat modeling and vulnerability management for the next generation of enterprise security.
+**Zero Shield** — Unified, automated threat modeling and vulnerability management for the next generation of enterprise security.
-*Threat Shield, a part of Threat Shield, brings in-depth, practical security to every step of your development and deployment lifecycle.*
+*Threat Shield, a part of Zero Shield, brings in-depth, practical security to every step of your development and deployment lifecycle.*

 All rights reserved.
 This software and its documentation are the intellectual property of CyberUltron Consulting Private Limited.